 NWSCC invites every member club to appoint a club representative to attend the Council meetings and act as liaison between their club and the Council.
-NWSCC Council meetings are open to everyone, and are held four times a year in the Portland Metropolitan area.
+NWSCC Council meetings are open to everyone, and are held approximately 4-6 times a year in the Portland Metropolitan area.
 Check the website to confirm the current meeting date and location, as we like to visit our local ski shops and other venues.

 NWSCC meetings feature guest speakers from: